protektservices/tunnelkit/README.md

 It's highly recommended to use the Git package provided by [Homebrew][dep-brew].

+### Caveats

-Make sure to disable Bitcode in "Release" targets (iOS), otherwise the library [would not be able to locate OpenSSL][about-pr-bitcode].
+Make sure to disable Bitcode in "Release" targets (iOS), otherwise the library [would not be able to link OpenSSL][about-pr-bitcode].

+Recent versions of Xcode (latest is 13.1) have an issue where the "Frameworks" directory is replicated inside application extensions.
+This is not a blocker during development, but will prevent your archive from being validated against App Store Connect due to the following error:

+    ERROR ITMS-90206: "Invalid Bundle.
+The bundle at '*.appex' contains disallowed file 'Frameworks'."

+You will need to add a "Run Script" phase to your main app target where you manually remove the offending folder, i.e.:

+    rm -rf "${BUILT_PRODUCTS_DIR}/${PLUGINS_FOLDER_PATH}/YourTunnelTarget.appex/Frameworks"

+for iOS and:

+    rm -rf "${BUILT_PRODUCTS_DIR}/${PLUGINS_FOLDER_PATH}/YourTunnelTarget.appex/Contents/Frameworks"

+for macOS.

 ### Demo